-Iron is found in the protein hemoglobin (Hb).
-Hemoglobin is the major component of red blood cells (erythrocytes).
-The erythrocytes carry the oxygen, previously bound by the iron, from the lungs to the cells of the body.
+Iron is contained in the protein hemoglobin (Hb).
+Hemoglobin is the most important component of red blood cells (erythrocytes).
+The erythrocytes carry the oxygen, previously bound by the iron, from the lungs to the body cells.
 The body is thus optimally supplied with oxygen if sufficient iron is present.
-Iron is furthermore jointly responsible for the formation of erythrocytes and hemoglobin.
+Iron is also responsible for the formation of erythrocytes and hemoglobin.

 The body absorbs iron through food.
-Per day, the body loses about 1-2 milligrams of iron and absorbs an average of 10-20 grams per day.
-However, since the body only absorbs about 5- 10% of the iron it takes in and the rest is excreted unused, it is important to make sure to eat foods high in iron.
+The body loses about 1-2 milligrams of iron per day and absorbs an average of 10-20 grams per day.
+However, since the body only absorbs about 5- 10% of the iron it takes in and the rest is excreted unused, it is important to make sure to eat food with a high iron content.
 At the same time, it is also important to avoid foods that inhibit the absorption of iron.
 It is also important to eat foods that promote the absorption of iron.

 The intestine can absorb iron from meat better.
 Seafood, red meat, fish and offal are particularly rich in iron.
 But iron can also be found in plant foods.
 Legumes such as lentils, soybeans and chickpeas have a particularly high iron content.
 Vitamin C promotes the absorption of iron and should be taken together with iron-containing foods.
 Red wine, cola, coffee, tea, milk and cocoa have an iron-inhibiting effect.
 If iron deficiency is known, these foods should be avoided.

 Iron is a real all-rounder.
 Through which a lack of iron can have some negative effects.
-Vegetarians, vegans, pregnant and menstruating women, athletes and adolescents should pay special attention to an adequate supply of iron, as they have an increased need and are more often affected by iron deficiency.
+Vegetarians, vegans, pregnant and menstruating women, athletes and adolescents should pay special attention to a sufficient supply of iron, as they have an increased need and are more often affected by iron deficiency.

-Because iron has many roles in the body, the symptoms of iron deficiency are also varied.
-Thus, outwardly, symptoms such as pallor, hair loss and brittle fingernails often appear.
+Since iron has many roles in the body, the symptoms of iron deficiency are also varied.
+For example, outward symptoms often include pallor, hair loss and brittle fingernails.
 However, increased susceptibility to infections, restless legs syndrome, headaches, muscle tension in the neck and chronic fatigue can also be symptoms of iron deficiency.
 Often, iron deficiency also causes sleep disturbances, dizziness, poor concentration and depressive moods.

-A blood test at the doctor’s office can provide information on whether or not the symptoms are iron deficiency if iron deficiency is suspected.
+If iron deficiency is suspected, a blood test at the doctor’s office can provide information on whether or not the symptoms are iron deficiency.
 The doctor measures the level of storage iron (serum ferritin).
-In men, a storage iron deficiency is below 30 µg/l, and in women, below 15 µg/l.
+In men, a storage iron deficiency is below 30 µg/l, in women below 15 µg/l.

 The iron absorbed through food is often not sufficient for the body.
-Here, the additional intake of iron supplements can have a supportive effect and counteract the iron deficiency.
-But some of the common iron preparations are not well tolerated.
+Here, the additional intake of iron supplements can have a supporting effect and counteract iron deficiency.
+However, some of the common iron preparations are not well tolerated.
 Often these products lead to digestive problems.

 Our products are herbal and well tolerated.
 For example, you will find iron supplements such as Vitality Shot or Eisen Vida.
 Just browse through our products and choose the right iron product for you.